nervosnetwork/ckb/README.md

 - Testnet Pudge: Use the [latest release](https://github.com/nervosnetwork/ckb/releases/latest) and run `ckb init --chain testnet` to initialize the node.
     - Pudge is active since the epoch 3113.

-See more networks to join in the [wiki](https://github.com/nervosnetwork/ckb/wiki/Chains).

 ## Mining